 Geralt spent most of his life at Kaer Morhen – an old keep for training witchers, where he learned the art of slaying monsters, and had his body modified through mutagens, alchemy, and other means to achieve superhuman abilities.

 At the beginning of the first Witcher game, Geralt is discovered by his friends, having no recollection of his past life.
 As the story developers, he slowly recovers his memories.

 Unlike most video game characters, Geralt visibly ages through the three Witcher games, adding to the level of immersion.
 Witcher 3: The Wild Hunt follows Geralt on his final adventure.

-Vesemir is a veteran of the Witcher order - he is in fact the oldest living witcher alive, being the only one to survive the pogrom on Kaer Morhen long ago.
+Vesemir is a veteran of the Witcher Wolf School – he is, in fact, the oldest living witcher alive, being the only one to survive the pogrom on Kaer Morhen long ago.
 He was also present in the original Witcher game, being one of the witchers that rescued Geralt after his amnesia.

 Vesemir is a wise and highly experienced warrior, acting as a father figure for the few remaining witchers in the world.
-Vesemir has been revealed to play a key role in Witcher 3.
+Vesemir plays an important role in Witcher 3, providing guidance to Geralt.

-Triss is a young and beautiful sorceress who is Geralt's lover and closest companion.
+Triss Merigold is a young and beautiful sorceress who is one of Geralt’s main romance options in Witcher 3.
 She has followed Geralt throughout every Witcher game, although her storyline is somewhat different from the books, where Yennefer takes the role of Geralt’s main love interest.

-Ciri is a young witcher-in-training, and Geralt's apprentice.
-Her destiny was intertwined with Geralt when he requested the "Law of Surprise" - an old custom, where a man who saves another can demand.
-It is a request for something which neither the saviour nor the saved knows the nature of, until the saved man saved returns home.
+Ciri is a young witcher-in-training and Geralt’s apprentice.
+Her destiny was intertwined with Geralt when he requested the “Law of Surprise” – an old custom, where a man who saves another can demand.
+It is a request for something which neither the savior nor the saved knows the nature of, until the saved man saved returns home.